sjkingo/luminary/NOTES.md

 ---

 The kernel uses a flat memory model addressable up to 4 GB physical.
+There is no concept of a virtual memory system, and all memory is directly accessible by its physical address.

-At the present time there is no virtual memory system (TODO).
-The physical memory is divided into two segments: kernel code (ro) and kernel data (rw).
+Physical memory is divided into two segments: kernel code (ro) and kernel data (rw).
 This is enforced by the CPU through the GDT.